 We have a very well-resourced department and students are taught to use music software and a range of instruments from Y7.
-All students study Music in Years 7 and 8, then choose it as an optional subject from Year 9.
+Students are able to choose from three different modules during Years 7 to 9.

-Within the programme at Years 7 and 8, all students at the school are introduced to the elements of music and through these are taught how to perform, compose and how to listen to music.
-Within the classroom students are taught theory (notation, signs and symbols) and aural (listening and analysing) and these skills are applied holistically within the units of study.
+Within the programme during these years, all students at the school are introduced to the elements of music and through these are taught how to perform, compose and how to listen to music.
+Within the classroom, students are taught theory (notation, signs and symbols) and aural (listening and analysing) and these skills are applied holistically within the units of study.
 Students are taught keyboard skills, introduced to guitar, drums and bass guitar and given the opportunity to play string and brass instruments.
 There is a keen focus on using technology to develop compositional skills utilising our schools BYOD policy.
 People who have come to Kavanagh with musical skills are encouraged to develop these with extension work and encouraged to bring their own instruments into the classroom to use.
 In addition, singing is a big part of Music at Kavanagh College and is an integral part of the music lessons.

-Music is an Optional subject from Year 9.
-In year 9 learners would receive 5 hours of Music per fortnight for two terms.
-The Year 10 option is a 1 year course developing all aspects of music and those students who have shown appropriate aptitude have the opportunity gain Level 1 credits in performance.
+The Year 10 option is a one year course developing all aspects of music and those students who have shown appropriate aptitude have the opportunity gain Level 1 credits in performance.

 Music at Kavanagh is a thriving and exciting area.
 Music is a subject developing the creative and social elements at which all students can achieve, whilst remaining a thoroughly academic subject with standards being offered that can gain students literacy credits.